ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 x_1 = -\frac{\omega_2}{\omega_1} x_2 - ... - \frac{\omega_{K-1}}{\omega_1} x_{K-1} + \frac{1}{\omega_1} x_K
 $$

 You can now see that collinearity is a particular (simple) case of multicollinearity (when there is only one $\omega \neq 0$.
 If you have two or more regressors that behave similarly, then you have repeated information.
-The movements of one variables are matched (correlated) with the movements of some combination of other regressors.
+The movements of one variable are matched (correlated) with the movements of some combination of other regressors.
 When this happens, OLS estimation is unable to distinguish the movements in one regressor from the movements in another regressors.
 In some occasions, this can be problematic.

-OLS cannot estimate the coefficients in the presence of perfect multicollinearity (or collinearity).
+OLS **cannot** estimate the coefficients in the presence of perfect multicollinearity (or collinearity).
 This is because the inverse of $(X'X)^{-1}$ does not exist.
-Perfect multicollinearity usually occurs when we include an identity in the model such as GDP and all its components, or when the same variable is included twice with a different scaling factor.
+Perfect multicollinearity usually occurs when we include an identity in the model such as GDP and all its components, or when the same variable is included twice with a different scaling factor (just as income in hundreds and thousands).

 More common than **perfect** multicollinearity is the presence of **imperfect** multicollinearity.
-This is the information of a regressor can be replicated to a large extent, but not totally, by some combination of the other regressors.
+This is the situation when information of one regressor can be replicated to a **large extent**, but not totally, by some linear combination of the other regressors.
 Even if OLS is able to produce estimation of the $betas$, such estimations can have some problems as well.
 However, assumption 6 refers to the case of **perfect** multicollinearity.

 {{% callout note %}}
 **Assumption 6** requires that:
-1. No regressor is a **perfect** linear combination of any other regressor(s)
+1. No regressor is a **perfect** linear combination of any other regressor(s): $\nexists \\; \omega_j \\; \text{s.t.} \\; x_i = \sum_{j} \omega_j x_j \\; \forall j \neq i$
 {{% /callout %}}

 ### Assumption 7: The error term is normally distributed